-Joe Schmidt will long be remembered when he packs his bags and leaves Ireland after next year’s Rugby World Cup, the New Zealander has brought an unprecedented level of success to the nation and raised the standard for all coaches across all sports.
+Joe Schmidt will long be remembered when he packs his bags and leaves Ireland after the 2019 Rugby World Cup.
+The New Zealander has brought an unprecedented level of success to the nation and raised the standard for all coaches across all sports.

 However, there is one little pocket of Ireland that Joe Schmidt holds very close to his heart; Mullingar.
 Schmidt cut his coaching teeth in Westmeath long before he became known as one of the world’s best rugby coaches, and his legacy still lives on in the Westmeath town.